cloudify-cosmo/getcloudify.org/source/guide/3.2/quickstart.md

 ## Step 1: Download Vagrantfile and run VM

-The first thing you'll need to do is download the Vagrantfile which creates the Cloudify manager and CLI.
+The first thing you'll need to do is download the Vagrantfile which Vagrant will use to create a virtual machine with the Cloudify manager and CLI pre installed.

 Download this [Vagrantfile]({{page.vagrant_file_link}}) to your local directory.
 Then, run this command: